The best resort to see Yokai or snow monsters (snow covered trees) is in Mount Zao

 Skiing in Japan can be relatively cheap if you pick the right resort and right hotel or pension.
 In recent years accommodation prices in popular resorts, particularly Niseko, have significantly increased and when cominbined with a falling dollar (particularly the AUD) rates can go well above those in North America, while moderately priced accommodation has become incredibly scarce.
 Lift tickets are usually around ¥5,000 per day while a rental package is also around ¥5,000.
 On-mountain meals can be great value (anywhere between ¥600-¥1,500) and you can also stock up on filling Japanese snacks at a 7-11 for a few dollars.
 The cost of dining out in resorts varies wildly starting at around ¥1,000 for a steaming bowl of delicious ramen.
 Some of the more traditional hotels include amazing multi-course Japanese dinners as part of a package while many large resorts include ginormous buffets that generally cost around ¥4,000.

-To get the best deals travel in non-holiday and non-peak periods (such as the second half of February) for better deals and choose smaller, less popular resorts and local accomodation.
-Contact Scout to help find the best deals as part of a Japan Ski Package.
+To get the best deals travel in non-holiday and non-peak periods (such as the second half of February), and choose smaller, less popular resorts and local accomodation.
+Booking your ski vacation early each year gives you the advantage of having more lodging options to choose from, plus save on your ski package.
+Read our Top 5 Reasons to Book Your Ski Vacation Early, and contact Scout to help find the best deals as part of a Japan Ski Package.

 Getting There & Around

 Tokyo has hundreds of direct international flights.
 There are two main international airports, Narita and Haneda.
 Narita is the biggest.
 Both airports have direct domestic flights to Hokkaido (including Sapporo's New Chitose airport and more) and both have direct shuttles to the Nagano Ski Resorts.
 It is about an hour by train (the Narita Express) to Tokyo.